How Long Does Dental Implant Treatment Take?

 Woman with her child consulting with dentist

-The first stage is to call nearby dental clinics to arrange an initial consultation.
-Your dentist will take some advanced imaging scans of your mouth, which will help create your personalized treatment plan.
+The first stage is to call a nearby dental clinic to arrange an initial consultation.
+During this appointment, your dentist will take some advanced imaging scans of your mouth, which will help create your personalized treatment plan.

 If you decide that you’d like to move forward, the next step is to attend a pre-procedure appointment.